 Other noteworthy mentions: Fort Siloso Skywalk

-Skyline Luge @ Sentosa — Sentosa is the only place in Asia to experience this unique part-sled and part-go kart ride.
-Control the handlebars to accelerate and break on your descent, and go full ride-or-die mode if you’d like to.
-Go in the day for incredible scenic views, and nighttime for a fluorescent experience.
+Skyline Luge at Sentosa — Sentosa is the only place in Asia to experience this unique part-sledge, part-go-kart ride.
+You can control your speed with the handlebars and choose to brake on your descent or, if you’re daring, go for the ride-or-die.
+Try the Skyline Luge in the day for sunny, scenic views, or at night for a dazzling race under fluorescent lights.

-Parajump @ Mega Adventure Park — At a fraction of the price for a bungee jump, the Parajump is essentially AJ Hackett’s newborn baby cousin.
-Your entire torso is safely strapped up and the entire 15-metre high jump lasts a heart-pumping 3 seconds.
-(Cost: $12)
+Megajump at Mega Adventure Park — With big thrills at a fraction of the price, the Megajump is essentially AJ Hackett Sentosa‘s baby cousin.
+Strap up and leap off a 15-metre high jump, lasting a heart-pumping three seconds.

 Exchange Travel Stories with a Travel Community (TTIF) — On the last Friday of every month, The Travel Intern hosts an event at our office for the local travel-passionate community to share their stories from around the world.
-So far, we’ve held three events with various themes: Work & Travel, Exotic Destinations & Female Solo Travel.
+Some past events centred around Work & Travel, Exotic Destinations, and Female Solo Travel.
 Check out upcoming events here.

 Visit a Local Toastmasters Club — No, they’ve nothing to do with bread.
 Toastmasters is an international organisation that helps people from all walks of life improve their public speaking skills.
-More than that, it’s home to a warm and friendly community who share personal stories through speeches every week, and it’s a great place to mingle and get to know Singaporeans.
+But more than that, it’s home to a warm and friendly community who share personal stories through speeches every week, and a great place to make local friends.

-The Really Really Free Market (RRFM) — When an organisation or event emphasises a penny-free experience in their name, it means they’re either really shady or they’re hella legit.
-Fortunately it’s the latter in their case.
+The Singapore Really Really Free Market (SRRFM) — When an organisation emphasises a penny-free experience in their name, it means they’re either really shady or they’re hella legit.
+Fortunately, it’s the latter in their case.
 The Singapore RRFM invites all vendors who have anything at all to offer (goods & services) to set up shop at a cosy corner with a strict non-sale policy.

 Live Sports Screenings at Tampines Hub — Tampines Hub is hands-down my favourite mall in Singapore because it takes on a life of its own.
-Not only do they have an artificial football pitch within its premises, they have an actual running track circling around shops on its upper floors.
-A popular gathering space for residents nearby, the hub’s large central space also screens movies and live sports, the atmosphere during the latter rivalling that of sports bars.
+Not only do they have an artificial football pitch within its premises, but they also have an actual running track around the shops on its upper floors.
+A popular gathering space for residents nearby, the hub’s large central space also screens movies and live sports, with the atmosphere rivalling that of sports bars.

-Volunteering Opportunities — When you come to the sunny island, another way to see a different side of the country is to find an organisation to volunteer for a day.
+Volunteering Opportunities — Another way to see a different side of the country is to volunteer for a day.
 For instance, the Singapore Association of the Visually Handicapped (SAVH) organises fun weekly activities such as dragon boating and bowling for the visually impaired.
 You can also walk cuddly canines with the Action for Singapore Dogs.
-Write in to these places and enquire about whether you can make a difference.
+Simply write in and start making a difference.